b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 ## Flip the script
 Pick any quote from a church leader pertaining to sexual orientation, and imagine if the binary were switched.

 Assuming you count yourself as heterosexual, what if you heard someone at the pulpit express sympathy for your struggle with opposite-sex attraction?
-Expressing sympathy for you, saying that the leaders "reach out with love and understanding"?
+Expressing that the leaders "reach out with love and understanding"?
 Imagine this hypothetical church insisting that anyone outside of their belief system will be denied eternal exaltation... but don't worry, if you don't conform and join now, they'll just convert you after you die!

 Really, though.
 I count myself as straight, and think it would feel very awkward to hear someone tell me that I'm struggling with opposite-sex attraction.
 I would make the argument that it is not a struggle&mdash;I'd say that I'm having a pretty good go of it.
 So flip the script: someone whose attraction is to the same sex (I imagine) would feel comparably awkward being told that this natural inclination is unnatural, wrong, and the root cause of all of his or her problems.

+Imagine being told at an imagined, hypothetical church that "you have to be gay like us, or else you'll be condemned for eternity."
+If that (hypothetical) statement were true, your orientation is not something you can just *change* even under threat of hellfire.
+You can't make yourself enjoy sexuality.
+My understanding is that one cannot toggle sexual orientation just by willpower.
+You can't convince your gay friend to become straight any more effectively than he or she could convince you to become gay.
+Threats aren't going to change your desires, are they?
+Why would it work on someone else?

 I don't have many LGBTQ+ peers, but of the few that come to mind, I don't think they're struggling with it.
 The only struggle to be had is conforming to their religious parents' demands, and denying themselves of humanity or romantic connection.

 &nbsp;